preethi-thakur/Prodesk-IT-mission-5/promt.md

 # The promts i have used during the development of this project

+##1
-##1.Explain React useState() in simple words with real-world examples.
+Explain React useState() in simple words with real-world examples.
 ##2.How does component-based architecture work in React?
 #3.Teach me the difference between props and state.
 #4.Explain how Kanban boards work internally.